MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-dialog-prompt.md

 ms.prod: bot-framework
 ms.date: 04/25/2017
 ---
-# Collect input from the user with Prompts
+# Prompt users for input

+A common pattern is for a bot to ask the user a sequence of questions before performing some action.
+The SDK provides a set of built-in prompts to simplify collecting input from a user.
+You can then use a feature called a [waterfall](bot-builder-nodejs-dialog-waterfall.md) to define the sequence in which to prompt the user.

+## Prompt results

+Since built-in prompts are implemented as a dialog, they’ll return the user's response through a call to [session.endDialogWithresult()][EndDialogWithResult].
+Any type of dialog message handler can receive the result of a prompt, but waterfalls tend to be the simplest way to handle a prompt result.

+Prompts return an [IPromptResult][IPromptResult] to the caller.
+The user's response will be contained in the [results.response][Result_Response] field and may be null.
+The exact reason can be determined by examining the [ResumeReason][ResumeReason] returned in [result.resumed][Result_Resumed], but the most common reasons for a null response are:
+* The user cancelled an action by saying something like ‘cancel’ or ‘nevermind’
+* The user failed to enter a properly formatted response

+## Prompt types
-Bot Builder comes with the following built-in prompts that you can use to collect input from a user.
+The Bot Builder SDK for Node.js includes the following built-in prompts that you can use to collect input from a user.

 |**Prompt Type**     | **Description**
 | -------------------| ---------------------------------------------